Richard Blumenthal: Military service and controversy

 Blumenthal received five draft deferments during the Vietnam War.
 At first, he received educational deferments; later, he received deferments based on his occupation.
 In April 1970, he enlisted in the United States Marine Corps Reserve, which, as The New York Times noted, "virtually guaranteed that he would not be sent to Vietnam".
 He served in units stationed in Washington, D.C., and Connecticut from 1970 to 1976, attaining the rank of sergeant.

+During his 2010 Senate campaign, news reports that Blumenthal claimed he had served in Vietnam created a controversy.
+The New York Times reported that Blumenthal misspoke on at least one occasion by saying he had served with the military "in Vietnam".
+Video emerged of him speaking to a group of veterans and supporters in March 2008 in Norwalk, saying, in reference to supporting troops returning from Iraq and Afghanistan, "We have learned something important since the days that I served in Vietnam."
+On other occasions, he described his military service accurately.
+At a 2008 ceremony in Shelton, Connecticut, he said, "I served during the Vietnam era...
+I remember the taunts, the insults, sometimes even physical abuse."

-During his 2010 Senate campaign, news report videos that showed Blumenthal claiming he had served in Vietnam created a controversy.
-He denied having intentionally misled voters, but acknowledged having occasionally "misspoken" about his service record.
+Blumenthal denied having intentionally misled voters, but acknowledged having occasionally "misspoken" about his service record.
 He later apologized to voters for remarks about his military service that he said had not been "clear or precise".

 Early career

-Blumenthal served as an administrative assistant to Senator Abraham A. Ribicoff, as an aide to Daniel P. Moynihan when Moynihan was Assistant to President Richard Nixon, and as a law clerk to Judge Jon O. Newman, U.S. District Court of the District of Connecticut, and to Supreme Court Justice Harry A. Blackmun.
+Blumenthal served as an administrative assistant to Senator Abraham A. Ribicoff, as an aide to Daniel P. Moynihan when Moynihan was Assistant to President Richard Nixon, and as a law clerk to Judge Jon O. Newman of the U.S. District Court of the District of Connecticut and to Supreme Court Justice Harry A. Blackmun.

 Blumenthal was a partner in the law firm of Cummings & Lockwood, and subsequently in the law firm of Silver, Golub & Sandak.
 In December 1982, while still at Cummings & Lockwood, he created and chaired the Citizens Crime Commission of Connecticut, a private, nonprofit organization.
 From 1981 to 1986, he was a volunteer counsel for the NAACP Legal Defense Fund.

 At age 31, Blumenthal was appointed United States Attorney for the District of Connecticut, serving from 1977 to 1981.
 As the chief federal prosecutor of that state, he successfully prosecuted many major cases involving drug traffickers, organized crime, white collar criminals, civil rights violators, consumer fraud, and environmental pollution.

 In 1984, when he was 38, Blumenthal was elected to the Connecticut House of Representatives, representing the 145th district.
 In 1987, he won a special election to fill a vacancy in the 27th district of the Connecticut Senate.
+Blumenthal served in the Connecticut Senate until 1990.

 In the 1980s, Blumenthal testified in the state legislature in favor of abolishing Connecticut's death penalty statute.
 He did so after representing Joseph Green Brown, a Florida death row inmate who was found to have been wrongly convicted.
 Blumenthal succeeded in staving off Brown's execution just 15 hours before it was scheduled to take place, and gained a new trial for Brown.